Magnetic Resonance Imaging (MRI) of the Breast

 case you are given a medicine (sedative) to help you relax.

-You may need to sign a consent form that says you understand the risks of

-an MRI and agree to have the test done.
+You may be asked to sign a consent form that says you understand the risks of the test and agree to have it done.

 Talk to your doctor about any concerns

 you have regarding the need for the test, its risks, how it will be done, or